 Thank you for being part of the solution.
 Thank you for helping us save lives.

-*If using songs in your videos, you must use original music or music provided from our music library found in the Resources tab here.
+*If using songs in your videos, you must use original music or music provided from our music library found in the Resources tab here, or through this site.